junjypark/CLEAN/README.md

 Note: "covariates" above should NOT contain the covariate of interest.

 **Step 2) Specify candidate clusters**: Candidate clusters consist of every vertex and its neighbors defined by vertices within a radii.
-Please use the optional command max.radius from the buildNNmatrixDist_radius() function to specify your neighbors.
-For example, if you use max.radius=3, then it will create a neighbor information for a vertex, a vertex and its neighbors within 1mm, 2mm, and 3mm.
+Please use the optional command `max.radius` from the `buildNNmatrixDist_radius()` function to specify your neighbors.
+For example, if you use `max.radius=3`, then it will create a neighbor information for a vertex, a vertex and its neighbors within 1mm, 2mm, and 3mm.
 ```R
 NNmatrix=buildNNmatrixDist_radius(distMat, max.radius=20)
 ```

-**Step 3) Fit CLEAN**: Once you obtain leveraged data and candidate clusters in Steps 1 and 2, please use Clean() and process() functions to obtain the Clean fit and statistically significant vertices.
+**Step 3) Fit CLEAN**: Once you obtain leveraged data and candidate clusters in Steps 1 and 2, please use `Clean()` and `process()` functions to obtain the Clean fit and statistically significant vertices.
 ```R
 fit=Clean(data.leverage$out, NNmatrix, seed=NULL)
 result=process(fit)